The Master of Science in Mechanical Engineering at Merrimack reflects the increasingly interdisciplinary nature of the practice of engineering.

 Why a master’s in Mechanical Engineering?

-Solving real-life problems that benefit society - this advanced study of mechanical engineering is ideal for individuals who would like to work with other professionals on challenging problems requiring the integration of science, engineering, and socio-economic knowledge.
+Solving real-life problems that benefit society - the advanced study of mechanical engineering is ideal for individuals who would like to work with other professionals on challenging problems requiring the integration of science, engineering, and socio-economic knowledge.
 Merrimack’s curriculum covers a broad scope of topics to prepare you to deal with the “big picture.”
 You will learn to work and think analytically and will be given the tools to oversee complicated and interdisciplinary projects.

 Where will I work after graduation?